 From the day you installed GAT, it is tracking not only the files in ‘Trash’ but also all files removed from ‘Trash’.
 Files removed from trash were up until now, permanently deleted, however, GAT always kept their metadata records for you to search.

-Don’t be fooled by the ‘0’ file count, it is only ‘0’ because by default the search is always for ‘Docs not deleted’, which means in this positive search ‘files deleted’ is always zero.
-However, if you click on the deleted icon you will see the deleted files for this user which were not returned by default in the initial search.
+When you click “Show stats for current filter” files are shown as 0, mind you the ‘0’ file count is only ‘0’ because by default the search is always on for ‘Docs not deleted’, which means in this positive search ‘files deleted’ is always zero.

 Looking at all files deleted helps you identify who actually owned the missing files, something that is not always apparent to users of Google Drive.
 Last Updated date helps you identify the date they were deleted.